-02 TRAFFIC COUNTING
+200-02 TRAFFIC COUNTING

 - 1. Monthly and weekday adjustment factors will be calculated using the year-round count data from Indiana Department of Transportation (INDOT) telemetering traffic count stations within the Muncie Urbanized Area.
 Traffic counts for the Traffic Count Program will be adjusted using these factors and using available axle adjustment factors from the turning movement counts. - 2.
-Traffic counts will be taken as specified in the area's approved traffic volume count manual to include 51 traffic counts from a combined 153 triennial count stations that represent 126 coverage counts and 98 triennial HPMS sampling locations.
-All Annual Average Daily Traffic volumes will be updated annually and one third of the samples will be reviewed annually as well.
-One third of the counts will be recounted and the other two thirds will be factored to the reporting year.
-Other traffic counts will be taken such as in the Central Business District downtown, as needed when requested by local officials or by the State for locations under scrutiny for improvements within the Metropolitan Planning Area.
+Other traffic counts will be taken such as in the Central Business District downtown, as needed when requested by local officials or by the State for locations under scrutiny for improvements within the Metropolitan Planning Area. - The Traffic count program may be expanded to assist INDOT in collecting count data for State Routes and functionally classified local roads located in Delaware County and/or 4 selected surrounding counties.